-The Clinical Research and Registries Division strongly encourages the IR community to undertake research initiatives that advance patient care.
-Many opportunities are provided for investigator collaboration, scientific training and innovation.
-This division supports the development of research studies and clinical registries to address important clinical questions in IR.
-Previous project stakeholders include academic institutions, hospitals, federal agencies, medical associations, industry manufacturers and patient advocacy organizations.
+SIR Foundation Clinical Research and Registries Division strongly encourages the IR community to undertake research initiatives that support evidence-based research and advance patient care.
+Many opportunities are provided for investigator collaboration, scientific training, and innovation.
+This division supports the development of research trials, clinical registries, and other research programs to address important clinical questions in IR.
+Current project stakeholders include academia, hospital centers, federal agencies, industry, medical associations, and patient advocacy organizations.

-Registries are used to collect standardized data on a specific population defined by a particular disease, condition, or procedure.
+Clinical registries collect standardized data on a specific population defined by a particular disease, condition, or procedure.
 They are valuable in comparing patient data across institutions to improve quality and patient safety.
-Registry endeavors are encouraged for the purposes of advancing scientific knowledge and developing innovative interventional radiology therapies that lead to improved patient care.
-If you are interested in learning more about registries, please visit the Clinical Registries page
+SIR Foundation encourages registry endeavors to collect data for supporting evidence-based research.
+If you are interested in learning about registries supported by the SIR Foundation, please visit the Clinical Registries page.

 SIR Foundation Clinical Research and Registries Division supports a variety of research initiatives.
 Each year, research priorities are collected from membership, corporate, and the SIR Service Line Advisory Board (SLAB) as potential meeting topics.
 The highest prioritzed submissions will be topics for upcoming research consensus panels (RCPs) and research summits.
 These meetings are forums to discuss critical topics in IR and determine how SIR Foundation can support future endeavors.
 In addition to research meetings, SIR Foundation holds the copyright for the Uterine Fibroid Symptom Health-Related Quality of Life Questionnaire (UFS-QOL), a tool specifically designed to assess the symptoms associated with uterine fibroid tumors.
 If you are interested in accessing this questionnaire, please complete the request form.